How To Manage & Destroy Sensitive Documents

-How to destroy them
+How to destroy sensitive documents

 The most common way to destroy sensitive documents is to shred them.
 Many stores offer paper shredding at a cost to you.
 Some of those businesses include The UPS Store, FedEx, Staples, and Office Depot.
 Sometimes, your financial institution will shred them.
 Each year, Honor Credit Union offers free community shred days that are open to members and the public.
-Another option is to call recycling or waste centers to see if they offer paper shredding.
-Sometimes, they offer it for free or at a low cost.

 FREE SHRED DAYS: See Honor’s Community Shred Day schedule